-In London, the winners of the children's drawing competition for the 15th anniversary of the Collective Security Treaty Organization were awarded
+In London, the winners of the children's drawing competition for the 15th anniversary of the Collective Security Treaty Organization were awarded30.11.2017

 The representative office of Rossotrudnichestvo in London hosted the awarding ceremony for the winners of the thematic children's drawing competition “Children paint the world”, dedicated to the 15th anniversary of the Collective Security Treaty Organization (CSTO).
 The competition was initiated by the embassies of Russia and Tajikistan in the UK.